kehantan/labbook/docs/assays/plaque.rst

     * Let the agarose bubbling for 1 or 2 seconds should be sufficient.
     * Swirl the bottle and check if there are unmelted agarose or solid chunks of agarose in the bottle.

 #.
-In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose to make a 10 mL agarose overlay.
+In a 15 ml centrifuge tube, add 9 mL of 2% DMEM and 1 mL of agarose to make a 10 mL agarose overlay at 1:9 ratio of agarose to 2% DMEM.

-    Mix the agarose and 2% DMEM by repeating pipette.
+    * Mix the agarose and 2% DMEM by repeating pipette.
 We can also invert the tube few times to mix the agarose and media evenly.

-    *Note:* 10 mL of agarose overlay mixture is sufficient for a 6 well plate.
-For 12 well plate, we can prepare 13 mL of agarose overlay mixture by adding 1.3 mL of agarose to 11.7 mL of fresh 2% DMEM.

 #.
 Remove existing media from the 6 well plate.

-    Don't use serological pipette for this step.
-Use a regular pipette with pipette tips.
+    * Don't use serological pipette for this step.
+Use a micropipette with pipette tips.

 #.
-Wash the cells 2 times with PBS.
+Wash the cells with PBS.
 #.
 Dispense 1.5 mL of agarose and 2% DMEM mixture into each well.

-    * You can use a serological pipette for this step
+    * You can use a serological pipette for this step.
-    * Dispense the mixture from the wall of each well
+    * Dispense the mixture from the wall of each well.

 #.
 Leave the 6 well plate in room temperature for 10 to 15 mins.
 #.
 Agarose should hardens after around 10 mins.